 - Represented LUKOIL in the preparation and negotiation of farm-out agreements, joint venture and joint operating agreements and compliance in connection with deep water blocks offshore Mexico.

 - Representing several infrastructure and energy services companies in the drafting and negotiating of joint venture contracts related to EPC work in connection with refineries, port terminals and cogeneration plants, all in Mexico.

 - Representing an international oil and gas company on the regulatory aspects of acquiring gas stations in Mexico and the importation of hydrocarbons in Mexico.

-Prior to his leadership role in Mexico, Francisco acted as legal counsel on significant upstream projects in other areas of Latin America, such as Argentina, Bolivia, Brazil, Colombia, Guyana, Nicaragua, Peru, and Venezuela, leading legal discussions regarding joint bidding agreements, JOAs and areas of mutual interest with national oil and gas companies within Latin America.
+- While at ExxonMobil, acted as lead counsel on significant upstream projects in Latin American countries outside of Mexico, such as Argentina, Bolivia, Brazil, Colombia, Guyana, Nicaragua, Peru, and Venezuela, in connection with joint bidding agreements, JOAs and areas of mutual interest with national oil and gas companies within Latin America.

-Francisco had also acted as general counsel responsible for all downstream activities in Central America and the Caribbean, where he provided legal advice on fuels marketing (including gas stations, marine and airport terminals), and was responsible for two refineries located in El Salvador and Nicaragua.
-While in this position, he also worked on a downstream corporate restructure and divestments.
+- While at Exxon, acted as general counsel responsible for all downstream activities in Central America and the Caribbean, providing legal advice on fuels marketing (including gas stations, marine and airport terminals), and was responsible for two refineries located in El Salvador and Nicaragua, including a corporate restructure and divestments of downstream assets.